eyedeekay/gitlab-to-gitea/README.md

 Go-based tool for migrating GitLab repositories, users, groups, issues and related data to Gitea instances.

+More-or-less a port of [gitlab-to-gitea](https://git.autonomic.zone/kawaiipunk/gitlab-to-gitea) from python to Go because *fixing* python appears to be a thing I just can't get my mind around, but *rewriting* it?
+I'm actually OK at that.

 ## Core Functionality

 - Migrates users, groups, and their relationships from GitLab to Gitea